LOCATION OTEGO NY+OH PA

 In some pedons a thin E horizon is present with hue of 7.5YR to 2.5Y, value of 5 or 6, and chroma of 2 or 3.
 Texture is silt loam or fine sandy loam.
 Structure is granular, platy, or subangular blocky.
 Consistence is friable or very friable.

 Some pedons have a BC horizon with hue of 10YR or 2.5Y, value of 4 to 6, and chroma of 1 to 6.
 Texture is silt loam or very fine sandy loam.
-In some pedons thin strata of fine sandy loam or loamy fine sand are below 40 inches.
+In some pedons thin strata of fine sandy loam or loamy fine sand are below 100 centimeters.
 Structure is weak, coarse or very coarse, subangular blocky, or is massive.
 Consistence is friable or very friable.

 The 2C horizon, if present, is massive or single grained with hue of 7.5YR to 5Y, value of 4 to 6, and chroma of 1 to 8, or it is multicolored.
 Texture ranges from loam to very gravelly loamy sand and, in some pedons, is stratified.
 Consistence is loose to friable, and non-sticky and non-plastic.